Hurricane Ridge in Winter

 Cross-Country Skiing and Snowshoeing

 With its easy access and 15 to 20 miles of routes, Hurricane Ridge is the focus of cross-country skiing and snowshoeing in Olympic National Park.
-Though winter explorers of all abilities can enjoy the area, flat, easy, beginner ski terrain is limited to the meadows above the Hurricane Ridge Visitor Center.
+Though winter explorers of all abilities can enjoy the area, flat, easy, beginner ski terrain is limited to the meadows above the parking area.
 Backcountry skiers can explore several slopes and bowls in the area.
-No trails are groomed or marked, however two routes use unplowed roads, which can usually be navigated.
+No trails are groomed or marked, however two routes use unplowed roads, which can usually be easily navigated.

-Before heading out on any trip remember to sign in at the registration box in the foyer of the Hurricane Ridge Visitor Center and be prepared for steep terrain and the possibility of avalanches.
+Before heading out on any trip be prepared for steep terrain and the possibility of avalanches.
 Check current avalanche conditions before your trip.

 Sledder glides down hill at Hurricane Ridge.